 - We improve work processes – especially the interaction between engineering and operations teams, as well as different levels of escalation within operations teams.
 Information is handed off in a smoother way.

 - We watch the admin’s back – so if they’re making a critical change at 2AM, due to maintenance window constraints, we’re there to identify if a mistake was made by a tired admin.

-But, all this was limited to Check Point firewalls, Cisco routers, switches and firewalls, F5 load balancers and Palo Alto Networks firewalls.
+But, all this was limited to Check Point firewalls, Cisco switches, F5 load balancers, and Palo Alto Networks firewalls.
 That’s a small subset of the entire world’s infrastructure.